 1. Adopting a survey block(s) using our Atlas Block Mapper tool.

 Become a primary observer for any survey block(s) you wish to adopt by visiting our mapping tool and signing up.
 You can zoom into the region you are interested in surveying to view the blocks more closely.
 Then click on a block of interest and select the sign-up link to fill out a form and instantly claim the block.
 You can also explore data, download a species checklist for the block and more.
 Remember: we would like you to focus first on adopting and surveying priority blocks first.
-But like us, if your house falls within a non-priority block or there is a one you visit all the time for other reason, please do adopt those non-priority blocks too if you’d like.
+But like us, if your home falls within a non-priority block or there is one you visit all the time for other reasons, please do adopt those non-priority blocks too if you’d like.

 2. Visiting site(s) throughout your adopted survey block from spring to fall to document as many butterfly species as possible using one of the e-Butterfly survey protocols.